Содержание

 and add a new declaration of the host type.
 Add the options

-and fixed-address
+hardware and fixed-address to this

 host declaration and provide the appropriate values.